reedwrogers/Dart-Vision/README.md

 3. **Calibration**: Place your ArUco markers in each corner of the dart board.
    - Use the "classic" dictionary.
    - Markers 7, 8, 9, and 10 should be used, generated from [https://chev.me/arucogen/](https://chev.me/arucogen/)
+   - Note: as our web-app uses the manual region detection method, you may need to play around with the distances of your ArUco marking for the best possible results.

 ---